kubicndmr/YT-PhaseDS/README.md

 # YT-PhaseDS: A Base Video Dataset for Pretraining Surgical Phase Recognition Models

-This repo is created to downloads youtube videos with chapter functionality from selected queries and licence conditions.
+This repo is created to download YouTube videos with chapter functionality from selected queries and licence conditions.
 The chapters in YouTube videos are similar to phases in a surgery and manually created by uploaders, therefore, can be used for pre-training proposed models.

 ## Getting Started